jalba69/Staxrip_Stuff/Gif_with_Gifski/README.md

 * _Only tested while using avisynth inside Staxrip, really not sure if it will work with VapourSynth, not installed on my system, if it works let me know ;)_

+In case you managed to have a Gifski.exe version with **built in FFMPEG+Avisynth support** grab the script [here](https://github.com/jalba69/Staxrip_Stuff/tree/master/Gif_with_Gifski/Gifski_with_FFMPEG%2BAvisynth).
+This version skips the step extracting the png's, it still offers this possibility as option, but by default you feed Gifski directly with the .avs input from Staxrip

 ## **Installation :**

 - Go to Tools > Edit Menu